Education in Malaysia: School uniforms

-Present-day Malaysia introduced Western style school uniforms (pakaian seragam sekolah) in the late 19th century during the British colonial era.
+Present-day Malaysia introduced Western-style school uniforms (pakaian seragam sekolah) in the late 19th century during the British colonial era.
 Today, school uniforms are almost universal in the public and private school systems.

-A common version of Malaysian school uniform is of public schools.
+A common version of the Malaysian school uniform is of public schools.
 The dress code for males is the most standardised while female uniforms are more varied based on the religion of students and the type of schools.
 Male students are required to wear a collared shirt with a pair of shorts or long pants.
 Female students may wear a knee-length pinafore and a collared shirt, a knee-length skirt and a collared shirt, or a baju kurung consisting of a top and a long skirt with an optional hijab (tudung) for Muslim students.
 White socks and shoes of black or white are almost universally required for students, while ties are included in certain dress codes.
-Prefects, Form Six students (varies in some school) and students with other additional school duties may wear uniforms of different colours; colours may differ between primary and secondary schools.
+Prefects, Form Six students (varies in some schools) and students with other additional school duties may wear uniforms of different colours; colours may differ between primary and secondary schools.

+Starting March 2024, students are no longer be required to wear school uniforms throughout the week.
+Instead, it is two days of school uniform, two days of sportswear, and one day of co-curriculum attire.
+This decision by the Ministry of Education came after a deliberate study on issues like weather, floods, and convenience of parents, teachers, and students.